Purpose

 Syntax

--- Load data from a file
+-- Import a regular file

 LOAD DATA